alphagov/government-service-design-manual/service-manual/governance/governing-the-beta-phase.md

 **Unblock and support the team**

 Teams need help with things that slow them down and are outside of their control.
 During beta they’ll need you to be closely involved on a daily basis, so that you can help them with decisions, encouragement and ideas.
+You’ll need to anticipate problems and make decisions promptly to avoid slowing down delivery.

 **Revisit the size and shape of the team**